 Revealing mistake: When they are learning how to throw knives, the guy gets one thrown through his hand.
-If you watch this in slow motion, blood starts coming out of his hand before the knife hits.
+If you watch this carefully, blood starts coming out of his hand before the knife hits.
+(00:28:45)

 Trivia: The view that people acquired citizenship and the right to vote through military service reflected the views of "Starship Troopers" author Robert Heinlein.
 His views were influenced by his years in military service during World War II, and what he saw as the supposed "laziness" of civilians.